Hank Crawford: Early life

+Career

-Crawford appears on an early 1952 Memphis recording for B.B.
-King, with a band including Ben Branch and Ike Turner.
+Crawford appears on an early 1952 Memphis recording for B. B. King, with a band including Ben Branch and Ike Turner.

-In 1958, Crawford went to college at Tennessee State University in Nashville, Tennessee.
-While at TSU, he majored in music studying theory and composition, as well as playing alto and baritone saxophone in the Tennessee State Jazz Collegians.
-He also led his own rock 'n' roll quartet, "Little Hank and the Rhythm Kings".
+In 1958, Crawford attended Tennessee State University in Nashville, Tennessee.
+While there, he majored in music, studying theory and composition, as well as playing alto and baritone saxophones in the Tennessee State Jazz Collegians.
+He also led his own rock 'n' roll quartet: "Little Hank and the Rhythm Kings".
 His bandmates all thought he looked and sounded just like Hank O'Day, a local saxophonist, which earned him the nickname "Hank".
 This is when Crawford met Ray Charles, who hired Crawford originally as a baritone saxophonist.
-Crawford switched to alto in 1959, and remained with Charles' band — becoming its musical director until 1963.
+Crawford switched to alto in 1959 and remained with Charles's band, serving as its musical director until 1963.

-When Crawford left Ray Charles in 1963 to form his own septet, he had already established himself with several albums for Atlantic Records.
+When Crawford left Ray Charles in 1963 to form his own septet, he had already established himself through several albums for Atlantic Records.
 From 1960 until 1970, he recorded twelve LPs for the label, many while balancing his earlier duties as Ray's director.
 He released such pre-crossover hits as "Misty", "The Peeper", "Whispering Grass", and "Shake-A-Plenty".

-He also has done musical arrangement for Etta James, Lou Rawls, and others.
-Crawford recorded "Wild Flower" in 1973, and He worked with Cornell Dupree "Shadow Dancing" album in 1978.Much of his career has been in R&B, but in the 1970s he had several successful jazz albums, with I Hear a Symphony reaching 11 on Billboards Jazz albums list and 159 for Pop albums.
+He also did musical arrangement for Etta James and Lou Rawls, among others.
+Crawford recorded "Wild Flower" in 1973, and in 1978, worked with Cornell Dupree on the album Shadow Dancing.
+Much of his career was in R&B, but in the 1970s, he had several successful jazz albums, with I Hear a Symphony reaching no. 11 on 's jazz albums chart and no. 159 for pop albums.

-David Sanborn cites Crawford as being one of his primary influences.
+David Sanborn has cited Crawford as being one of his primary influences.
 Crawford is recognized by saxophonists as having a particularly unique and pleasing sound.
-In 1981, he featured, with fellow horn players Ronnie Cuber and David Newman, on B.B.
-King's There Must Be a Better World Somewhere.
+In 1981, he featured with fellow saxophonists David "Fathead" Newman and Ronnie Cuber on B. B. King's There Must Be a Better World Somewhere.

-In 1983 he moved to Milestone Records as a premier arranger, soloist, and composer, writing for small bands including guitarist Melvin Sparks, organist Jimmy McGriff, and Dr. John.
-In 1986, Crawford began working with blues-jazz organ master Jimmy McGriff.
-They recorded five co-leader dates for Milestone Records: Soul Survivors, Steppin' Up, On the Blue Side, Road Tested, and Crunch Time, as well as two dates for Telarc Records: Right Turn on Blue and Blues Groove.
+In 1983, he traded to Milestone Records as a premier arranger, soloist, and composer, writing for small bands, including guitarist Melvin Sparks, organist Jimmy McGriff, and Dr. John.
+In 1986, Crawford began working with soul-jazz organist Jimmy McGriff.
+They recorded five co-leader dates for Milestone: Soul Survivors, Steppin' Up, On the Blue Side, Road Tested, and Crunch Time, as well as two dates for Telarc Records: Right Turn on Blue and Blues Groove.
 The two toured together extensively.

-The new century found Crawford shifting gears and going for a more mainstream jazz set in his 2000 release The World of Hank Crawford.
-Though the songs are compositions from jazz masters such as Duke Ellington and Tadd Dameron, he delivers in that sanctified church sound that is his trademark.
-Followed by The Best of Hank Crawford and Jimmy McGriff (2001).
+The 21st century found Crawford shifting gears and pursuing more a mainstream jazz set with his 2000 release The World of Hank Crawford.
+Though its track listing includes the music of jazz composers like Cole Porter, Duke Ellington, and Tadd Dameron, he delivers a soul sound that is his trademark.
+The following year saw the release of The Best of Hank Crawford and Jimmy McGriff.

+Death

-Crawford died on January 29, 2009, at his home in Memphis, aged 74, due to complications arising from an earlier stroke.
+Crawford died on January 29, 2009, aged 74, at his home in Memphis, Tennessee, due to complications arising from an earlier stroke.